 Credentialing Examination Pass Rate - 2010 through 2015:

 This is the number of students that pass the American Registry of Radiologic Technologists (ARRT) certification examination on the first attempt within six months of graduation from the program.
 The figure reflects an average over a five-year span.
-The program's credentialing examination pass rate stated as an average from the years 2010 through 2014 is 90%.
-Sixty-six of the 73 graduates of this program taking the ARRT certification examination passed on the first attempt.
+The program's credentialing examination pass rate stated as an average from the years 2011 through 2015 is 79%.
+Fifty-six of the 71 graduates of this program taking the ARRT certification examination passed on the first attempt.

 Employers will indicate satisfaction with program graduates.